woocommerce/woocommerce-admin/packages/README.md

 ## Publishing packages

--   Run `yarn run publish-packages:check` to see which packages will be published
+-   Run `npm run publish-packages:check` to see which packages will be published
 -   Create a PR with a CHANGELOG for each updated package (or try to add to the CHANGELOG with any PR editing `packages/`)
--   Run `yarn run publish-packages:prod` to publish the package
+-   Run `npm run publish-packages:prod` to publish the package
--   _OR_ Run `yarn run publish-packages:dev` to publish "next" releases (installed as `npm i @woocommerce/package@next`).
+-   _OR_ Run `npm run publish-packages:dev` to publish "next" releases (installed as `npm i @woocommerce/package@next`).
 Only use `:dev` if you have a reason to.
 -   Both commands will run `build:packages` before the lerna task, just to catch any last updates.

 It will confirm with you once more before publishing: